Skip to content

 The island of Procida is a really beautiful, colourful island.
 It’s the perfect day trip from Naples.
 Here’s my guide to enjoying Procida Island as a day trip from Naples.

 Procida is my favourite day trip from Naples.
-It’s easy to get the ferry to Procida from Naples.
-And the island is small enough to be able to explore it in a day.
-With great seafood restaurants and beautiful views, Procida is a great day out.
+It’s easy to get the to Procida from Naples by public transport by taking the ferry to Procida from Naples.
+But there are a lot of options for more luxurious ways to take a day trip from Naples to Procida as well, and some great options for exploring the island.
+The island of Procida is small enough to be able to explore it in a day, and it’s beautiful from the land and the sea.
+With great seafood restaurants and beautiful views, Procida is a beautiful island.
 Procida island as a day trip from Naples really is a great day out.

 How to get to Procida from Naples

-It’s really easy to get the ferry from Naples to Procida for a day trip.
+For budget travellers, you can also get the public ferry from Naples to Procida for a day trip.
 You can get the ferry from Naples to Procida, and it takes about 45 minutes.
 The ferry port in Naples can be a bit confusing, so give yourself plenty of time before the ferry to find where you need to go.
 There are signposts, so once you find a signpost you’ll be able to find the ticket office.
 And then you can ask at the ticket office where the ferry goes from.

 Ferry from Naples to Procida